Amenhotep II: Personality and later life

 A stela from this pharaoh's final years highlights his openly contemptuous attitude towards non-Egyptians.
 The document, which dates to "Year 23 IV Akhet [day] 1, the day of the festival" of Amenhotep II's accession to power, is a copy of a personal letter which the king composed himself to Usersatet, his viceroy of Kush (Nubia).
-In it, Amenhotep II reminded Usersatet of their military exploits together in Syria and proceeds to criticise the way this official conducted his office as Viceroy.
+In it, Amenhotep II reminded Usersatet of their military exploits together in Syria and proceeds to criticize the way this official conducted his office as Viceroy.
 Amenhotep writes:

 Usersatet was so impressed (or fearful) of Amenhotep's message that he ordered a copy of it to be engraved on a stela "that was once [located] at the Second Cataract [in Nubia] and is now in Boston."

-Amenhotep II did not openly record the names of his queens; some Egyptologists theorise that he felt that women had become too powerful under titles such as God's Wife of Amun.
+Amenhotep II did not openly record the names of his queens; some Egyptologists theorize that he felt that women had become too powerful under titles such as God's Wife of Amun.
 They point to the fact that he participated in his father's removal of Hatshepsut's name from her monuments and the destruction of her image.

 The destruction of Hatshepsut's images began during the co-regency of Amenhotep when his father was very old, but stopped during his reign.
-However, the king may have harboured his father's concern that another woman would sit on the throne.
+However, the king may have harbored his father's concern that another woman would sit on the throne.
 Despite his efforts however it is possible that a female co-regent of Akhenaten ruled as pharaoh before the end of his own 18th dynasty.

 Amenhotep II adopted a large number of Canaanite gods into the Egyptian pantheon, including Resheph, Hauron, Baal, Astarte, Qetesh, and a few others.